DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 ### 2. Everyone needs 8 hours of sleep

-tldr: 8 is just average,
+tldr: 8 is just average, it depends on people, and their situration.
+It can be 6 to 11 hr of sleep.

 Prof: 8 Hours of sleep is average value, not a optimum value!
 A healthy sleep can range from 6 hours (or a bit less) to 10,11 hours.